 United Fresh has been working closely with FDA to ensure that the controls recognized by FDA as adequate to control hazards at packinghouses on a farm should also be adequate for packinghouses that are registered facilities and need a food safety plan.
 Stay tuned as specialized FSPCA training is developed that is tailored toward packinghouses.

 Since several major rules are now finalized, is there still an opportunity to comment?

 Once rules are finalized it is extremely difficult to change them.
 However, we can still help guide FDA toward appropriate enforcement.
 The primary way to advise FDA will be by commenting on FDA draft guidance documents.
 We anticipate that there will be dozens of documents issued over the next several years.

-Here are the DRAFT guidance documents that are currently open for public comment until February 21, 2017:
+Here are the DRAFT guidance documents that were open for public comment: